+DUE: March 10, 2013 emailed to stumpffl@evergreen.edu, posted on Moodle and hard copy for class.

-DUE: December 9, 2011emailed to stumpffl@evergreen.edu Problem Analysis Research Paper:
+Problem Analysis Research Paper:

 This assignment allows you to integrate what you learned during this 2-unit weekend class and to demonstrate analytical, critical thinking/writing and research skills you have developed in the area of natural resource policy.
 We will work on choosing a topic in class.
 The variety of topics to schoose from is wide.
 They may range from the study of a particular natural resource policy or law and its impacts, to the processes of public participation in public-policy making, to comparative international studies in areas like climate change, water conservation or current events such as looking at the effectiveness of governmental policy in the aftermath of the BP oil spill.
 Be sure to describe the law, policy processes and challenges clearly in your introduction.
 Describe the law, relevant regulations and goals, and the challenges to effective regulation in this instance.
 In your analysis, be sure to focus on the key elements such as economics, ethics, scientific knowledge and reports, environmental impacts, decision making, stakeholders, capitalism, democracy and players in governance process.
 The minimum length of the paper is six pages for individual and 10 pages for a team of two people.